Paul Spadafora: Personal background

-Fight for unification

-In 2003, Spadafora and WBA world champion Leonard Dorin from Romania decided to meet to try to unify their world titles.
-They met on May 18, but the fight was declared a draw, both boxers remaining as world champions in their respective organizations.

-On June 27 of the same year, Spadafora announced he was relinquishing the IBF World Lightweight title to move to the Jr. Welterweight division because he was having trouble making weight in the Lightweight division.

-Spadafora next fought on July 17, 2004, knocking out Costa Rica's Francisco Campos in ten rounds.

 Troubles outside the ring

 Spadafora was an alcoholic from a young age and at one point also abused drugs.
 He pleaded guilty to aggravated assault for shooting his girlfriend Nadine Russo in the chest in October 2003 after a night of drinking, and in February 2005 was sentenced to six months in a bootcamp-style rehabilitation center.
-He had by then become engaged to Russo and she had borne his second child.
+He had by then become engaged to Russo and she had born his second child.
 He ultimately went to prison for the crime.

 In September and October 2011, Spadafora was twice arrested on DUI charges.
 The following September he pleaded guilty.

 On September 23, 2012, his manager filed suit against him in Allegheny County court for breach of contract.

 Comeback

 Despite his troubles outside the ring, Spadafora repeatedly expressed his intention to return to the ring.
 In November 2006 he returned after a 32-month layoff to stop Jesus Francisco Zepeda in round five at the Avalon Hotel in Erie, Pennsylvania.

 On April 25, 2008, again in Erie, Spadafora returned to the ring to fight Shad Howard.
-Spadafora repeatedly connected with sharp jabs and combinations en route to an 80–72 unanimous decision.
+Spadafora repeatedly connected with sharp jabs and combinations enroute to an 80–72 unanimous decision.

-In 2010 he defeated Italian boxer Ivan Fiorletta by knock out.
+In 2010 he defeated Italian boxer Ivan Fiorletta by knockout.
 In August 2012 he defeated Humberto Toledo.

-One April 6, 2013, Spadafora defeated Robert Franckel for the NABF Super Lightweight Championship.
+On April 6, 2013, Spadafora defeated Robert Franckel for the NABF Super Lightweight Championship.

-His record stands at 49–1–1 with 19 knockouts.
+Spadafora suffered the only loss of his career on November 30, 2013, losing to Johan Pérez by majority decision to lose the WBA Light Welterweight title.

+Retirement

+Paul Spadafora retired from boxing following his 2014 fight with Héctor Velázquez.

+In April 2016, Spadafora was charged with assault for an altercation with a woman outside of Redstone Tavern in Crafton, Pennsylvania, and was sentenced to anger management classes.

+In December 2016, Spadafora was arrested after police responded to an altercation where Spadafora was accused of attacking his brother with a knife, stabbing him in the thigh, and kicking his mother in the back.
+In March 2018, Spadafora plead guilty to simple assault, resisting arrest, and terroristic threats, and was sentenced to time served and released on parole.

+As of 2024, Paul Spadafora is living in Las Vegas and training boxers in a gym built in his garage.
+In October 2024, Spadafora was hospitalized after being bitten by his pet dog, severing an artery in his left arm.